Sparsh1812/AI-Banner-Generator/systemarchitecture.md

 This Flask app dynamically generates image banners based on user-provided themes, color palettes, and target resolutions.
 It leverages the Gemini large language model (LLM) for text-based tasks and utilizes the Flux model for image generation.
 Here's a detailed breakdown of its system design:

 1. **Template Management:**
-    - The app uses a predefined set of `TEMPLATES` (a list of dictionaries).
-Each template specifies object placements (text and images) for different resolutions and image counts.
-These act as layout blueprints.
+    - The app maintains a predefined set of TEMPLATES (stored as a list of dictionaries), where each dictionary represents a template layout for banners.
+These templates define object placements, including text and images, for a variety of target resolutions and image counts.
+Each template acts as a blueprint that ensures consistency in design while offering flexibility for different layout needs.
-    - The `select_template` function retrieves a matching template based on the requested resolution and number of images.
-If no exact match is found, it likely defaults to a template or generates one.
+    - The **select_template** function is responsible for selecting the most appropriate template based on the user's requested resolution and the number of images to be displayed.
+It searches for an exact match but may fallback to a closest match or dynamically generate one if no perfect template is available, ensuring adaptability.
     - The `round_percentages` function helps refine the selected template by rounding percentage-based dimensions to the nearest integer.

 2. **LLM-powered Template Generation:**